alpacahq/pylivetrader/README.md

 ## State Management

-One of the things you need to understand in live trading is that things can happen you may need to restart the script or the program dies in the middle of process due to some external errors.
-There are couple of things you need to know in advance.
+One of the things you need to understand in live trading is that things can happen and you may need to restart the script or the program dies in the middle of process due to some external errors.
+There are couple of things to know in advance.

 First, pylivetrader saves the property fields to the disk that you add to